cnguyen123/node_hostname_test/README.md

 traefik   LoadBalancer   10.43.231.71   130.239.48.225   80:31210/TCP,443:32685/TCP
 ```
 The outputs show that Traefik is available on our cluster and can route HTTP traffic through Ingress.
-So below we will create manifest to use Ingress.
+So we create the following manifest configures Ingress for the application.

 ---